Updated 16th October 2016 with Stamps v3! Yey!

 In the last two articles of the series you learned about two great alternatives to classical object oriented programming: mixins and traits.
 Both techniques embrace the dynamic nature of JavaScript.
 Both encourage creating small reusable components that you can either mix with your existing objects or compose together to create new objects from scratch.

-Object and functional mixins are the simplest approach to object composition.
-Together with Object.assign they make super easy to create small units of reusable behavior and augment your domain objects with them.
+they make super easy to create small units of reusable behavior and augment your domain objects with them.

 Traits continue the tradition of composability of mixins adding an extra layer of expressiveness and safety on top.
 They let you define required properties, resolve naming conflicts and they warn you whenever you’ve failed to compose your traits properly.

 In this chapter you’ll learn a new technique to achieve class-free inheritance through object composition.
 This particular technique embraces not only the dynamic nature of JavaScript but also its many ways to achieve code reuse: prototypes, mixins and closures.
 Behold!
-Stampsstamps!
+Stamps!

 Read on →